2i2c-org/team-compass/projects/managed-hubs/support.md

 The goal of the triage phase is to understand the Support Request, decide if it is related to an incident, and choose the appropriate resolution pathway.

-This process is carried out in an ongoing basis by the {term}`Support Steward`s.
+This process is carried out in an ongoing basis by the {term}`Support Stewards`.

 1. **Monitor our support channels**.
 We use FreshDesk for all support requests, and the Support Stewards should regularly keep an eye on this account for new requests.
    When a new support requests comes in, move to the next step.